A SHORT INTRO.

 THE STEALING AND THE FLOW

-The APA training was developed by Carlos and Stepháne Brodt.
-The training starts with jongo, a dance coming from the African tradition, followed by work on physical actions, starting from working in pairs, where one person holds a piece of cord, and tries to defend it from the other, who attempts to take it away from them.
+The APA training was developed by Carlos and Stepháne Brodt (Amok Teatro in Rio de Janeiro).
+The training starts with jongo, a dance coming from the African tradition, followed by work on physical actions, starting from working in pairs, where one person holds a piece of cord, and tries to defend it from the other, who attempts to take it away from him/her.
 Then the actions are done without the partner and cord.
 The next stage of the training is the Wind Dance, the “iconic” exercise created by Iben with The Bridge of Winds.
-Much to our surprise and joy, it started with one of the songs the Winds use in their training.
+Much to our surprise and joy, it started with one of the songs the Winds use in their own training.
 The sequence of APA’s Wind Dance is a little shorter than the Winds’.
 They have created a very nicely structured way of changing the pairs improvising in the middle of the room, while the rest of the group dances in two lines.
-The pair that is going to leave the floor invites the next pair and once they start dancing together, the “old” pair withdraws back into the line.
-Since changing the pairs has always been a difficult moment in the Winds’ training, often creating micro-breaks in the flow of the energy when someone is undecided for a second whether they should be in the next pair or not, the Winds immediately “stole” APA’s way of inviting the next pair and already used it in their training the next morning.
+The pair that is going to leave the floor, invites the next pair and, once they start dancing together, the “old” pair withdraws back into the line.
+Since changing the pairs has always been a difficult moment in the Winds’ training, often creating micro-breaks in the flow of the energy when someone is undecided whether they should be in the next pair or not, the Winds immediately “stole” APA’s way of inviting the next pair and already used it in their training the next morning.

 Iben explained the concept of “stealing”, saying The Bridge of Winds is not a fixed group, the members meet once a year and then go back to their own theatres, where they are free to develop the Winds’ work in any way they want.
 She also encourages the Winds to observe the individually created exercises in the training and “steal” the ones they like from each other.
 “Transmitting the training exercises or the songs to all these different groups all over the world keeps the tradition going,” added Guillermo.
 Then Iben gave us an example of “stealing” by using a group of actors from APA with their jongo dance in the performance she is currently working on with the Winds.